Why is Data Visualisation Important For Your Organisation?

 It can be defined as the methods used to represent data as visual objects contained in graphics.
-These visual infographics, including charts, graphs and maps helps identify key trends, patterns and relationships in data.
+These visual infographics, including charts, graphs and maps help identify key trends, patterns and relationships in data.
 Data visualisation can be an extremely powerful tool for organisations to transform and visualise data to tell a story both internally and externally.

 The vast amounts of data that we produce and consume can be overwhelming.
 Domo’s ‘Data Never Sleeps’ report estimates that we produce a staggering 2.5 quintillion bytes of data every day and this number is expected to continue to grow.
 Knowing how to sift through this mass of data and select the relevant components to present is an essential skill for effective data visualisation.

-Three Reasons Why Data Visualisation is Important for your Organisation
+Three Reasons Why Data Visualisation is Important for Your Organisation

 - Visuals get everyone on the same page